numcommand/num/README.md

 # Num: number utilties for mathematics

+<b>[Kickstarter project link](https://www.kickstarter.com/projects/joelparkerhenderson/num-number-utilities-for-mathematics) -- please spread the word -- donate $1 if you can</b>

 Num is a command line tool that provides number utilities for mathematics.

 Num focuses on ease of use and common functions such as min, max, sum, var, stdev, etc.